BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Case Studies

 \subsection{Sensitivity Analysis of BMG-Q}

-} {To evaluate the sensitivity of our proposed BMG-Q framework with respect to training hyperparameters, we test how the BMG-Q training performs under variations of critical hyperparameters for GATDDQN training.
-These parameters included the learning rate (lr), memory capacity, the number of samples in the graph sampling techniques, and the seat capacity of the ride-pooling vehicles.}

-{ First, we conducted a sensitivity analysis by retraining the model under four distinct learning rate settings: lr = 0.005, lr = 0.009, lr = 0.011, and lr = 0.02.
-We compared the training performances of these settings against our initial learning rate of lr = 0.01, prior to convergence.
-The results, depicted in Figure \ref{fig:learning-rate}, demonstrate that the training performance of the BMG-Q framework remains consistently stable across these varied learning rate settings.}

-{ Second, we conducted another sensitivity analysis by retraining our model under two different experience memory capacities: Capacity = 10,000 and Capacity = 30,000.
-We compared the training performances of these settings against our initial experience memory setting of Capacity = 20,000, prior to convergence.
-The results, shown in Figure \ref{fig:capacity}, indicate that the training performance of the BMG-Q framework remains consistently stable across the varied experience memory capacity settings.}

-{Third}, we conducted a comparative analysis of the training performance when varying the number of neighboring vehicles sampled for each ego vehicle.
+To evaluate the sensitivity of our proposed BMG-Q framework with respect to training hyperparameters, we conducted a comparative analysis of the training performance when varying the number of neighboring vehicles sampled for each ego vehicle.
 Specifically, we trained the neural network on ride-hailing data from a Wednesday scenario involving 1000 cars, with the results illustrated in Figure \ref{fig:Graph Sampling of Different Cars Nearby in BMG-Q Training}.
 It is noteworthy that our training framework remains stable during the training phase in a large-scale system, thanks to our gradient clipping and graph sampling strategy, and this stability is maintained irrespective of the number of neighboring vehicles sampled.
 Furthermore, we interestingly discovered that once the number of sampled vehicles reaches a certain threshold, further increasing the sample size does not significantly impact the training performance (e.g., the brown curve vs. the purple curve), which validates that the use of localized bipartite graph while sampling a limited number of neighboring vehicles can well capture the interdependence between agents.